 - Was there a defect in the truck?
 If the accident was a result of a defect in the truck’s brake system or any other component, then there may have been a failure in quality assurance and could result in product liability.
 In other words, you could be able to make a claim against the truck’s manufacturer or supplier, or the entity in charge of repairing the truck.

 - Was the driver overly tired?
 “Hours of service” are highly regulated in the trucking industry, and a driver who does not follow the regulations for rest breaks can be held at fault.
 In fact, driver fatigue accounts for around 30 percent of all commercial truck accidents.

 - Was the truck overloaded?
 Weight limits for trucks are based on the size of the truck, and an overloaded truck can be a danger on the road.
 So being able to determine what was in the truck at the time of the accident and when it was last weighed could impact the investigation.

 - Was the driver negligent?
 If the driver was drinking and driving, broke a law while driving, or otherwise behaved in a negligent manner while driving—in other words, acted carelessly which resulted in an injury to another person—they can be held liable.

 - Was the company negligent in hiring a bad driver?
 Employers or companies can be held negligent, as well.
 If an employer failed to conduct a thorough background check on a driver or to uncover prior convictions for drunk driving and hired that driver anyway, the employer can be held liable and charged as negligent.

-, who specializes in vehicular accidents and wrongful death.
+In the event you’re ever involved in a Denver truck accident and need legal advice, contact Denver auto accident attorney Mark A. Simon, who specializes in vehicular accidents and wrongful death.
 Call 303-321-HURT to learn more about your options.